raifef/2026-NVIDIA/Raifef/PRD.md

 ### Choice of Quantum Algorithm
 * **Algorithm:**
-* Digitized Adiabatic Quantum Optimization (DAQO) seeding implemented in CUDA-Q. The paper reports that QE-MTS exhibits low-quantile outlier replicate-median TTS points, by comparing against an algorithm without the counterdiabatic correction term, we seek to investigate the source of these very fast outliers.
+* Digitized Adiabatic Quantum Optimization (DAQO) seeding implemented in CUDA-Q. The paper reports that QE-MTS exhibits low-quantile outlier replicate-median TTS points; we seek to investigate the source of these very fast outliers.

 * **Motivation:**
 * Fig. 2 + Sec.
 IV.1 reports  QE-MTS outliers (very low TTS replicate-medians), visible as points far below the MTS distribution and discussed as low-quantile outliers.
 These are captured around
 Q_0.04 in their analysis.
 We want to investigate whether the CD term does not merely improve average seeding quality; it changes the tail behavior (frequency of very fast solves) by placing probability mass into rare good basins that MTS exploits quickly.
 We test whether DAQO produces a statistically different fast-outlier rate than DCQO under compute-matched budgets.
-Understanding this would privide insight into what it is about the specific structure of the quantum algorithm which provides extensive speedup for this task.
+Understanding this would provide insight into what it is about the specific structure of the quantum algorithm which provides extensive speedup for this task.
 DAQO is a digitized quantum annealing protocol: it prepares candidate bitstrings by evolving under a scheduled combination of a mixing Hamiltonian and the LABS cost Hamiltonian for a fixed number of discrete steps.
 DCQO is a different protocol that augments this evolution with counterdiabatic terms designed to suppress non-adiabatic transitions and reshape the sampling distribution.
 QAOA has been shown (in the literature) to not be immediately amenable to this problem, VQE's heavy training requirements are a poor fit for this investigation and QITE is likely a very good competitor with regard to expected outlier probability, but I am working alone and this may require too much overhead within the constraints of the hackathon.
 By investigating DAQO we can investigate how the structure of a quantum algorithm affects its statistics, and this could provide insight into faster algorithmic avenues.
 We analyse with the same N, same number of Trotter steps, same shots, same MTS wall-time budget per run and seek only the statistical variations in outliers.